gomfunkel/node-exif/README.md

 ## node-exif Command line

-Rodrigo Espinosa proposes a command line to use node-exif.
+Rodrigo Espinosa proposes a command line to use node-exif from a shell.

 Install his project [exif-cli](https://github.com/RodrigoEspinosa/exif-cli) by a npm installation and you will be able to execute :

 `exif /path/to/FILE.JPG`